jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

            NIPS, 24:2546–2554, 2011.
 ..
 [Ber13a] J. Bergstra, D. Yamins, and D. D. Cox. *Making a Science of Model Search: Hyperparameter Optimization in Hundreds of Dimensions for Vision Architectures*,
            In Proc.
 ICML, 2013a.
 ..
+[Ber13b] J. Bergstra, D. Yamins, and D. D. Cox. *Hyperopt: A Python Library for Optimizing the Hyperparameters of Machine Learning Algorithms*,
+           Proc. of the 12th Python in Science Conf (SciPy2013), 13-20, 2013.
+..
 [Ber14] J. Bergstra, B. Komer, C. Eliasmith, and D. Warde-Farley. *Preliminary Evaluation of Hyperopt Algorithms on HPOLib*,
            ICML AutoML Workshop, 2014.
 ..
 [Cir12] D. Ciresan, U. Meier, and J. Schmidhuber. *Multi-column Deep Neural Networks for Image Classification*,